cmcverry/prompt-gatherer/README.md

 # Prompt Gatherer

+NOTE: this is a variant I deployed as a Google Cloud Function.
+It is mostly the same as the version on my master branch but instead of a api-key.txt file, it uses api-key.json in the format { "key": "your key" }.
+Currently, by default prompt_subjects is set to 'any' and hashtags are retrieved on each request.
+Documentation/tutorial for deployment can be found here: https://cloud.google.com/functions/docs/tutorials/http

 Prompt Gatherer is a microservice python program that is used by my Promptu app for gathering AI-generated random discussion prompts.

 The microservice makes calls to OpenAI's Completions API and receives five questions related to social, philosophical, or economic subjects.
 The response